embecosm/riscv-toolchain/README.md

 Building the targets
 --------------------

-NOTE: The device-tree-compiler package is required to build riscv-isa-sim (SPIKE) and verilator is required to build the PICORV32 GDB Server.
+NOTE: verilator is required to build the PICOVR32 and RI5CY GDB Server

 The tool chain and the targets are built separately.
 The targets should be built first as the gdbserver needs to link against